braze-inc/braze-docs/_docs/_user_guide/engagement_tools/campaigns/managing_campaigns/search_campaigns.md

 article_title: Searching for campaigns
 page_order: 10
 page_type: reference
-description: "This article covers search terms you can use to find campaigns."
+description: "This article covers how to use the campaign search to find campaigns."
 tool:
   - Campaigns